 - Other evidence, where appropriate, that the proposed sponsor has the requisite scholarly qualifications to guide dissertation research in these areas

-- An explanation of specific arrangements for continuing dissertation guidance and sponsorship should the faculty member leave
+- An explanation of specific arrangements for continuing dissertation guidance and sponsorship should the faculty member become unavailable

-Adjunct faculty in GSAS departments/programs are eligible to serve as sponsors, provided that a full-time Columbia faculty member who is an approved sponsor serves as a co-sponsor and accepts that designation as a genuine responsibility.
-The co-sponsorship proviso reflects the Executive Committee's conviction that all Columbia University dissertations should be sponsored or co-sponsored by regular full-time faculty members.
-The same departmental procedures should be followed in the nomination of adjunct faculty for dissertation sponsorship as for regular full-time non-tenured faculty.
+Adjunct Faculty: Adjunct faculty are eligible to serve as sponsors, provided that a full-time Columbia faculty member serves as the primary sponsor.
+The co-sponsorship provision reflects the Executive Committee's conviction that Columbia University dissertations should be sponsored or co-sponsored by approved full-time faculty members.
+Adjunct faculty are nominated as sponsors using the process outlined above for non-tenure-track faculty.